rmsk2/Hello_Foenix256_Jr/testprogs.md

 The files `hires.asm` and  `hires_base.asm` implement a simple demo that turns on graphics mode and draws a color gradient on the screen.
 This program can be built by `make hires`.
 It has to be loaded to the address $4000 from where it also can be run.

+## Cursor control

+In `cursor.asm` a little example is given which demonstrates controlling the cursor position in machine language.
+On top of that it prints all characters available in the font on the screen.
+This example can be built by running `make cursor`.
+The resulting program has the usual target address of $4000 from where it can be started after an upload through fnxmgr.